strukturag/nextcloud-spreed-signaling/README.md

 publishers will be accepted in this case.

+### Clustering

+The signaling server supports a clustering mode where multiple running servers can be interconnected to form a single "virtual" server.
+This can be used to increase the capacity of the signaling server or provide a failover setup.

+For that a central NATS server / cluster must be used by all instances.
+Each instance must running a GRPC server (enable `listening` in section `grpc` and optionally setup certificate, private key and CA).
+The list of other GRPC targets must be configured as `targets` in section `grpc` or can be retrieved from an etcd cluster.
+See `server.conf.in` in section `grpc` for configuration details.

 ## Setup of frontend webserver

 Usually the standalone signaling server is running behind a webserver that does